"The second dumbest bird in the world. Can only fly underwater." —Terry Pratchett

 Although different from these penguins stylistically, the creators of VeggieTales went on to produce another series by the name of 321 Penguins!
 And yes, it did have penguins.
 In Space!

 Two Looney Tunes shorts feature Bugs Bunny and a small penguin.
 In "Eight-Ball Bunny", Bugs tries to get the penguin to Antarctica where he belongs.
 Turns out he's not from Antarctica; he's a performing penguin who was born in Hoboken, New Jersey. ("Hoboken?!
 Ooh, I'm dyin' again!")
-In the second cartoon, Bugs ends up protecting the penguin from an ill-tempered Eskimo hunter.
-The same penguin also featured in an episode of Sylvester and Tweety Mysteries.
+In the earlier cartoon, "Frigid Hare", Bugs ends up protecting the penguin from an ill-tempered Eskimo hunter.
+The same penguin also featured in an episode of Sylvester and Tweety Mysteries and made a small cameo in Space Jam.

-Notably, this little penguin is pretty much the only character ever to really perturb the usually unflappable Bugs of Chuck Jones' direction - in the first cartoon mentioned, Bugs ends up running into the distance laughing hysterically.
+Notably, this little penguin is pretty much the only character ever to really perturb the usually unflappable Bugs of Chuck Jones' direction - in "Eight-Ball Bunny", Bugs ends up running into the distance laughing hysterically.

 Tex Avery's "The Penguin Parade" (1938) has lots of great stuff in it, from three penguins stopping in the middle of performing "When My Dreamboat Comes Home" just to make faces at us to the ending after a band ends its torrid performance: